simo1c/GateMeClass/manual/readme.md

 training_set_lab <- population    # Labels of Levine32
 ```

-The next step involves the use the <u>GateMeClass_train</u> training function to obtain the `gate` variable, which encompasses the gating strategy employed for the training set.
+The next step involves the use the <u>GateMeClass_train</u> training function to obtain the `gate` variable, which encompasses the pseudo gating strategy employed for the training set:

 ```
 gate <- GateMeClass_train(training_set,